 Logical Fallacies — the False Premise

 Hey, guys.
-This post shall attempt to address a common fallacy, though technically a premise, or factual error, rather than one of pure logical structure, the False Premise, though more often than not used in the context of a logical argument, and therefore as a component of specious reasoning.
+This post shall attempt to address a common fallacy, more accurately a factual error, rather than one of pure logical structure, the False Premise, though often used in the context of a logical argument, and therefore as a component of specious reasoning.

-Simply put, the false premise is a statement, claim, fact or assertion that is simply not true, and which thus renders any argument using it automatically
+The false premise is a statement, claim, fact or assertion that is simply not true, and which thus renders any argument using it automatically unsound or non-cogent.

 A false premise can range from a simple myth or misconception that is held out of ignorance, willful or otherwise, to a claim or statement of belief resulting from a delusion, to a blatant, intentional prevarication, and this form of argument is often a common rhetorical tactic by pseudoscientists.
 Here are a couple of examples: